OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 =========

 What kind of discount do you plan do use?
-OpenERP can't have such advanced discounts as Magento, so try to keep the things simple here if you do not want too much specific developments in your implementation.
+Odoo can't have such advanced discounts as Magento, so try to keep the things simple here if you do not want too much specific developments in your implementation.